zense/IIITB-StudentKit/README.md

 # IIITB-StudentKit
 IIITB iMtech Student Kit

-It is a guide by the stdents of IIITB.
+It is a guide by the students of IIITB.
 Eveything you need to know as you join the IIITB community.
 It gives you information about:
 * How to reach IIITB.